- Significance of ROI

 The ROI of mobile workforce is an important indicator to test its effectiveness.
 With an increasing number of businesses depending on the mobile workforce to provide their products and services, it is critical to understand and evaluate its ROI.
 It will help you evaluate the cost incurred to deploy the workforce, its impact on the business and whether it is a sustainable approach.
 By measuring ROI, you will have a better understanding of how well your firm is performing and which aspects could require attention to help you meet your objectives.

-Measuring the Return on Investment (ROI) of a mobile workforce
+Measuring the ROI of mobile workforce

-Measuring the ROI of a mobile workforce is not just measuring expense and revenue.
+Measuring the ROI of mobile workforce is not just measuring expense and revenue.
 To understand the return on investment made, multiple metrics are taken into consideration.
 They reflect whether you’re making the best possible return on the workforce mobility investment.
 Several of these attributes are fairly measurable, while others are more difficult to nail down.
 The following metrics were found to be some of the most important ones to conclude:

 Change in expense vs change in revenue